Leenuus/nvim-config/README.md

 ## TODO

-- a keybinding to jump to the corresponding snippets file
-- a treesitter program to remove trailing spaces, without compromising string literal
-- More to read in `:help function-list`
+- [ ] mini.files floating window right at cursor position
-- write a `im-select` alternative using simple shell script working with dbus
+- [ ] write a `im-select` alternative using simple shell script working with dbus
-- learning mode for new keybindings, floating window on the right top or notification when pressing an old one
+- [ ] hack `hardtime.nvim`, whose idea is cool, but don't get a good implementation

 ## NOTES